 Chris is a recognized voice in the digital ad industry.
-In 2013, he’s been a featured speaker at leading events, including International CES and the Interactive Advertising Bureau’s Annual Leadership Meeting, among an array of others.
+In 2013, he’s been a featured speaker at leading events, including International CES, the Interactive Advertising Bureau’s Annual Leadership Meeting and dmexco 2013, among an array of others.
 Chris is also a thought leader that regularly contributes to the press, including several appearances on CNBC and Bloomberg TV.

 In 2012, he was named as one of the “Most Important People in Mobile Advertising” by Business Insider and for insight into Chris’ unique perspective, read The New York Times’ Corner Office (http://nyti.ms/YvaGDV).

-Under his leadership, appssavvy has approaching 40 employees in four offices across the U.S. and is recognized as a great place to work by Crain’s New York Business’ Best Places to Work in NYC – an honor won in 2009, 2010 and 2011.
-Chris is a member of Doodle.ly’s and United Contests’ Advisory Boards and The Young Entrepreneur Council.
+Under his leadership, appssavvy, a Made in NY company, has four offices across the U.S. and is recognized as a great place to work by Crain’s New York Business’ Best Places to Work in NYC – an honor won in 2009, 2010 and 2011.
+Chris is a limited partner in Bowery Capital, a member of Doodle.ly’s and United Contests’ Advisory Boards and The Young Entrepreneur Council.